srahimeen/google-takeout-metadata-fix-go/README.md

 ## Technical Requirements

-1. This script assumes you are a Android/Pixel user, as it does some HEIC conversions
+1. This script assumes you are a Android/Pixel user as it does some HEIC conversions
 2. [Go](https://go.dev/) needs to be installed and be available on the path `go`
 3. [exiftool](https://exiftool.org/) needs to be installed and be available on the path `exiftool`
 4. This script has only been tested to work on Windows